vuejs/vue-test-utils/docs/en/guides/getting-started.md

 ## What's Next

-- Integrate `vue-test-utils` into your project by [choosing a test runner](./choosing-a-test-runner.md).
+- Integrate Vue Test Utils into your project by [choosing a test runner](./choosing-a-test-runner.md).
 - Learn more about [common techniques when writing tests](./common-tips.md).